CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/examples/overview.md

 ### Assigning Apparatus (Meter, Tool, Part)

-It is possible to assign an Item to MI with one of the Apparatus Types: Tool, Part, or Meter.
+It is possible to assign an Item to Maintenable Item with one of the Apparatus Types: Tool, Part, or Meter.
 Only this kind of Item is selectable in the List of Items.
 The assigned Item has to be managed by Serial Numbers.

 First, select an Item from the list: